JStalnac/DirtBot/README.md

 # DirtBot
- The unfinished source code for DirtBot
+ The beginnings of the rewritation of my Discord bot, DirtBot